-Blueprint Denver Future Places
+Blueprint Denver Future Places and Streets

 The Future Places Map designates the subject property as part of a Community Corridor.
-Blueprint Denver describes the aspirational characteristics of Community Corridors in the Suburban context as, "Typically provides some mix of office, commercial and residential.
+Blueprint Denver describes the aspirational characteristics of Community Corridors in the Suburban context as: "Typically provides some mix of office, commercial and residential.
 A wide customer draw both of local residents from surrounding neighborhoods and from other parts of the city.
 Activity levels vary depending on the type and mix of uses.
 Buildings have a distinctly linear orientation...Heights are generally up to 5 stories..." (p.
-196) The proposed district of S-MX-8A provides a wide range and mix of uses with a maximum height of 8 stories, which is appropriate for a Community Corridor in this location.
-According to the building height guidance in Blueprint Denver, building heights taller than specified in the future place type make sense in transitional areas between higher and lower intensities, in proximity to transit, and where urban design goals can be achieved (p.
+196) As such, the proposed district of S-MX-8A provides a wide range and mix of uses with a maximum height of 8 stories, which is appropriate for a Community Corridor in this location.
+According to the building height guidance in Blueprint Denver, building heights taller than specified in a future place type make sense in transitional areas between higher and lower intensities, in proximity to transit, and where urban design goals can be achieved (p.
 66).
-In this case, the subject property is between zone districts allowing up to 3 stories east of Interstate 25 and 5-20 stories west of Interstate 25, within 1/4 mile of the Colorado Station light rail stop, and the S-MX-8A district includes standards that help further urban design goals.
+In this case, the subject property is between zone districts allowing up to 3 stories east of Interstate 25 and 5-20 stories west of Interstate 25, within 1/4 mile of the Colorado Station light rail stop.
+Furthermore, the S-MX-8A district includes standards that help achieve other urban design goals.

-In Blueprint Denver, street types work in concert with the future place type to evaluate the appropriateness of the intensity of the adjacent development (p.
+The definitions of Future Street Types in Blueprint Denver work in concert with the Future Place Types to evaluate the appropriateness of the intensity of adjacent development (p.
 67).
 Blueprint Denver classifies E. Evans Avenue as a Mixed-Use Arterial.
 According to the plan, mixed-use streets support a "varied mix of uses including retail, office, residential and restaurants.
-Buildings are pedestrian-oriented, typically multistory, usually with high building coverage with a shallow front setback." (p.
+Buildings are pedestrian-oriented, typically multi-story, usually with high building coverage with a shallow front setback." (p.
 159).
-The proposed S-MX-8A district is consistent with these descriptions as it is intended to be applied to "areas or intersections served primarily by arterial streets...Design standards provide flexibility in building siting while supporting a consistent pattern of buildings placed closer to the street to offer an active street front.
-Sites are limited to the General building form to encourage a more pedestrian-oriented environment."
+The proposed S-MX-8A district is consistent with this description as it is intended to be applied to "areas or intersections served primarily by arterial streets."
 (DZC 3.2.4.2.I.).
-Dahlia Street is undesignated and would provide secondary access to the site.
+To the east, Dahlia Street is undesignated and would provide secondary access to the site.

-Growth Strategy
+Blueprint Denver Growth Strategy

 Blueprint Denver's growth strategy map is a version of the future places map, showing the aspiration for distributing future growth in Denver (p.
 51).
-The subject property is part of the Community centers and corridors growth area, which are anticipated to attract 20% of new jobs and 25% of new households by 2040 (p.
+The subject property is part of the Community Centers and Corridors growth area, which is anticipated to attract 20% of new jobs and 25% of new households by 2040 (p.
 51).
 "Focusing growth in centers and corridors helps to provide a variety of housing, jobs and entertainment options within a comfortable distance to all Denverites and is a key element of building complete neighborhoods throughout Denver." (p.
 49).

-The proposed map amendment to S-MX-8A will focus mixed-use growth to a Community Corridor where it has been determined to be appropriate.
-Access to jobs, housing, and services can improve in the mixed-use zone districts, and this site has access to bus and light rail transit.
+The proposed map amendment to a mixed-use, 8-story district will focus growth to a Community Corridor where it has been determined to be appropriate.
+With this rezoning, access to jobs, housing, and services can improve in proximity to bus and light rail transit.